BANNER HEALTH

 Mapped user flows and analyzed Jobs To Be Done to understand the opportunity landscape and identify where small changes could meaningfully reduce effort without redesigning the full experience.

-How might we minimize the effort it takes to schedule an appointment with an established provider?
+How might we minimize the effort to schedule an appointment with an established provider?

 DESIGN

-Partnered with product and engineering to understand available patient and provider data, technical constraints, and clinical workflows — ensuring potential solutions were realistic to develop.
+Partnered with product and engineering to understand data, technical constraints, and clinical workflows — ensuring potential solutions were realistic to develop.

-Sketched and iterated concepts that streamlined the scheduling entry point and prioritized recently seen providers.
+Sketched and iterated concepts to streamline the scheduling entry point and prioritize recently seen providers.

-Worked closely with engineers throughout implementation to refine interactions, ensure alignment with the design system, and support a smooth release in the native mobile app.
+Worked closely with engineers to refine interactions, ensure alignment with the design system, and support a smooth release in the native mobile app.

 Hand-drawn wireframe sketches of a mobile app interface for scheduling medical appointments, showing provider lists, specialties, conditions, insurance filters, and scheduling options.